Boundary Waters Canoe Area Wilderness

 What should I bring?

 With our complete outfitting package, the only thing you need to bring is your clothing and footwear.
-We outfit you with ultralight Kevlar canoes, PFDs, waterproof maps, lightweight tents, sleeping bags and pads, compass, pots/pans, utensils, camp stove, water filter, camp chairs, pack saw, a food kit and portage packs to carry everything for your entire journey.
-We provide a detailed list of what to bring with every booking!
+Our top-rated outfitter will outfit you with ultralight Kevlar canoes, PFDs, waterproof maps, lightweight tents, sleeping bags and pads, compass, pots/pans, utensils, camp stove, water filter, camp chairs, pack saw, a food kit and portage packs to carry everything for your entire journey.
+They will even provide a detailed list of what to bring with every booking!

 We handle it all, from a canoe rental to complete outfitting.
-Book online today at tripoutside.com!
+Book your BWCA adventure online today at tripoutside.com!